Chaowu88/freeflux/docs/source/quickstart.rst

 With Statement
 --------------

-The returned Fitter object is actually a context manager, thus the above flux estimation can also be done by using the with statement:
+The returned Fitter object by calling ``fitter`` method is actually a context manager, and thus the above flux estimation can also be done using the with statement:

 .. code-block:: python